KarelZe/thesis/references/obsidian/❓ Questions.md

 **Data set:**
 - Could I obtain access to the previously used data?
 What kind of features like volumes at certain exchanges would be available?
 - How many features does the data set contain? `8 categories for buy and sell volumes  x 4 trader types by option series x trading day`.
-- What should be primary target e. g., classification on `NBBO`?
+- What should be primary target e. g., classification on `NBBO`? -> all exchanges
 - Should the data set remain static or include new samples since publication?
-Hence, 2017 onwards for the ISE set.
+Hence, 2017 onwards for the ISE set. -> Focus on ISE
 - Are there certain options to put special emphasis on e. g., index options?
-Hard to classify trades e. g., large trade sizes or close to mid-spread? (see [[@grauerOptionTradeClassification2022]])
+Hard to classify trades e. g., large trade sizes or close to mid-spread? (see [[@grauerOptionTradeClassification2022]]) -> all
+- merge data from ise + cboe -> needs features from stock exchanges

 **Models:**
 - Are there certain models that must be considered?